Handball: France and Hungary sneak through

-Spain goalkeeper Arpad Sterbik Capar had been in great form in the first half as the reigning champions went 11 minutes without a goal, but he could do nothing about William Accambray’s brilliant winner on the final buzzer.
+Spain’s on-song goalkeeper Arpad Sterbik Capar had saved almost everything in the first half but could do nothing about William Accambray’s brilliantly-taken winner on the final buzzer.

-Sterbik Capar kept out French talisman Nikola Karabatic’s desperate lunging shot in the last second but to his horror the rebound flew straight to Accambray, who in the blink of an eye grabbed the ball, switched it to his right hand, and let rip.

-“The ball did not want to let go of me.
-It was too sticky,” he told Reuters, joking the ball was covered in too much of the glue-like resin that is used to help players keep hold of it.

-Coach Claude Onesta only informed Accambray, who top scored with seven goals, that he would make his tournament debut against the 2008 Beijing bronze medalists on Tuesday but knew the 24-year-old would handle the pressure.

-“I knew that he could bring his freshness and explosiveness to the team,” said Onesta, whose team looked below par throughout and only registered two goals in the opening 17 minutes.
+France endured 11 minutes without scoring in a bleak first half for the reigning champions, but roared on by the crowd they fought back against the 2008 Beijing bronze medalists.

-France will next face either outsiders Tunisia or twice Olympic champions Croatia, unbeaten so far at the London Games.
-Hungary await either European champions Denmark or three-times runners-up Sweden.
+France will face the winners of Croatia, unbeaten so far at these Games and twice Olympic champions, against outsiders Tunisia while Hungary await either European champions Denmark or three-times runners-up Sweden.

-Earlier, Hungarian goalkeeper Nandor Fazekas saved a Snorri Steinn Gudjonsson penalty with seconds left of normal time and then Mate Lekai leveled the scores at 27-27 with two seconds remaining.
+Earlier Hungarian goalkeeper Nandor Fazekas saved a Snorri Steinn Gudjonsson penalty with seconds left of normal time and Mate Lekai leveled the scores at 27-27 with two seconds remaining.

 The giant Laszlo Nagy top-scored with nine goals to give Hungary a chance of a first men’s Olympic handball medal after four fourth-placed finishes in seven previous Games.